eWaterCycle/infra/README.md

 This chapter is dedicated for application data preparer.

 The [eWatercycle system setup](https://ewatercycle.readthedocs.io/en/latest/system_setup.html) requires a lot of data files.
-For the Research cloud virtual machines we will mount a dcache bucket.
+For the Research cloud virtual machines we will copy data from a dcache bucket to a Samba file server also running on Research Cloud.

 To fill the dcache bucket you can run